 As environmental writers, it’s to our direct detriment to ignore this delicate dissimilarity.

 What’s the connection between emotions, feelings and actions?

-Let’s first start with emotion, which author David Corbett describes as the “first-response reaction to an action” and is usually displayed on the page through an actual act.
+Let’s first start with emotion, which author David Corbett describes as the “first-response reaction to an action” and is usually displayed in fiction through an actual act.

-For example, you’re angry because on your daily commute you see that the beach is closed for swimming – again – due to pollution in the water.
+As an example, let’s say you’re angry because as you drive by your local beach you see it’s closed for swimming – again – due to pollution in the water.